-More traditional ways include the good-’ol coffee maker, then you can get more fancy and use a French press or espresso machine.
+More traditional ways include the good-‘ol drip coffee maker (this is the one I own, and I love it!), then you can get more fancy and use a Keurig (I love this one as well, but it’s more expensive to use), French press or espresso maker.
 There are many ways, and real coffee lovers often feel strongly about their preferred method.
+My father is OK with his electric drip maker these days.

-Personally, I love cold brewed coffee.
+Personally, I love cold brewed coffee when I want an extra treat.
 It’s comforting, smooth, flavorful, and gives me the feel of luxury without the cost.
 After this discovery, I can get myself a cup of “Starbucks” latte right from my own refrigerator anytime I want one.
-For people who feel they need their Starbucks (or similar) every day, cold-brewing can mean bye-bye to high bills and the guilt that often follows when purchasing the “real thing”.
-I’ll make it myself these days, thank-you-very-much.
-Sometimes I’ll use brown sugar for sweetener, add a little vanilla, perhaps, or I will add a couple of pumps of DaVinci Syrup, or Torani Syrp.
+For people who feel they need their specialty coffee every day, cold-brewing can mean bye-bye to high bills and the guilt that plagues some folks after purchasing the “real thing”.
+I’ll make it myself these days, thank-you-very-much, and at the same time I can adjust what I put into it, for the sake of my health.
+Sometimes I’ll use brown sugar for sweetener, add a little vanilla perhaps, or I will add a couple of pumps of DaVinci Syrup, or Torani Syrp.
 I have noticed that these are the syrups a lot of coffee shops will use in their coffee drinks.
 So you really can re-create some of these wonderful comfort drinks at home, for the fraction of the price.
 There are a wide variety of different flavors to be found, of either brand, and there may be other great brands out there as well.
 (Here are flavor examples of DaVinci and Torani syrups at Amazon)

 I first heard about it through my favorite message board.
 While researching, I found that many others are raving about this method of making coffee, and there are many recipes on the internet that are roughly the same.
 In short, cold brewed coffee is coffee brewed over several hours, using only cold water; no electricity or heating needed.
 Some people even throw out their coffee makers, not needing it anymore after they learn about cold brewing.
 The result is a concentrate that you mix with hot water or milk later.
 The reason you’d brew it cold, is to avoid bitter flavors beyond the certain bitterness that marks any coffee.
 It is believed by many, that coffee turns bitter when the grounds are heated.
 Without the heat, no bitterness.
 Also, the concentrate will keep in the refrigerator for up to a month, so if you make a good portion of it you may be all set for a good while.